Clientbook Blog

 But earning repeat business is easier said than done.
 This is especially true for high-end retailers with more expensive products on their shelves or in their showrooms.
 After all, the average shopper only needs a diamond ring or suede sectional a few times in their life.

-Luckily, earning repeat business doesn't have to be a challenge.
+Luckily, like Barimany has learned, earning repeat business doesn't have to be a challenge—especially with a clienteling software like Clientbook at your side.
 This article has the tips retailers need to earn repeat business at their store no matter their industry.

 • Return customers spend more: The longer you retain a buyer, the better their customer lifetime value becomes.
 This is because return shoppers spend up to 67% more than one-time customers.